appsody/website/content/docs/stacks/package.md

 appsody init <repo>-index-local/<stack-id>
 ```

-Local appsody operations will also be performed against already pulled or rebuilt stack images.
+Local Appsody operations are also performed against already pulled or rebuilt stack images.

 ## Packaging a stack image locally using Docker

-To build your stack image locally follow the below steps:
+To build a local stack image follow these steps:

 1. Navigate to the `<repository>/<stack-id>/image` directory